AMSAT-NA/PacSatFSKBoard/NOTES.md

 the board can be programmed without the watchdog getting in the way.
 Probably add a jumper by the JTAG and serial lines to disable the watchdog.

+MRAM0 is not working, at least on the board I'm working on (board 6).
+The other ones work, I have verified that the chip select is working, and I can't find anything wrong.
+I'll verify on another board later to see if it's an issue with that chip.
+Maybe it got blown when the various SPI things were messed up.

 # Not going to do